consolesunleashed/nintendo-gamecube-sd2sp2-microsd-card-adapter/README.md

 An aesthetically upgraded version of Citrus3000psi's SD2SP2 v1.2a.

-Read more about this project from the original creator https://github.com/citrus3000psi/SD2SP2
+Read more about this project from the creator of the original https://github.com/citrus3000psi/SD2SP2

 ![My Image](main.jpg)